 Essential reading: Importance of following your resting heart rate readings

-Heart rate monitors are also important when it comes to training.
+Heart rate monitors are particularly important when it comes to running or cycling.
 Your body has 5 heart rate zones.
 Not many people however know what their heart rate is, or where it should really be.
 This means that often, they are not training in the most efficient way to achieve their goals.
 All top athlete’s heart rate train, as they know this will help them to reach their top potential in the shortest amount of time possible.

 Essential reading: Heart rate zone training with wearables